Are you wondering how does Bright Futures Scholarship works? Let us explain.

-Ever since the scholarship’s inception about 20 years ago, Florida families with students who qualify for BFSs and who attend qualified Florida post-secondary educational institutions have saved tons on money on tuition.
+Ever since the scholarship’s inception about 20 years ago, Florida families with students who qualify for BFSs and who attend qualified Florida post-secondary educational institutions have saved tons of money on tuition.
+But the most commonly asked questions remain: how does Bright Futures Scholarship work and how does one qualify for it?
 There are multiple ways to qualify (you can visit this link to learn about all of them): most students qualify by taking certain courses, achieving a GPA of 3.0 or better, attaining certain minimum scores on SAT or ACT tests, and accumulating certain levels of service hours while in high school.

 General qualifications for BFSs include

 - Florida residency and US citizenship (or being an eligible noncitizen, as determined by the post-secondary system being attended)

 - A Florida high school diploma or its equivalent from a Florida public high school or a registered Florida Department of Education private school

 - Completion of a Florida Financial Aid Application (FFAA) by August 31st of the year of high school graduation